BrianYang2013/JHU_AI_Journey/README.md

   * A degree, a certificate, or individual (series) courses.

 * Alternative choice
-  * **Data Science/Machine Learning/AI Entry**: Begin your journey with [Coursera](https://www.coursera.org/), [Kaggle](https://www.kaggle.com/).
+  * Data Science/Machine Learning/AI Entry: Begin your journey with [Coursera](https://www.coursera.org/), [Kaggle](https://www.kaggle.com/).
-  * **Tools**: pick up the packages such as [Scikit-learn](https://scikit-learn.org/stable/#), [Xgboost](https://xgboost.readthedocs.io/en/latest/), or search a repo in Github.
+  * Tools: pick up the packages such as [Scikit-learn](https://scikit-learn.org/stable/#), [Xgboost](https://xgboost.readthedocs.io/en/latest/), or search a repo in Github.
-  * **SOTA Reproduction**: Github, conferences (such as ACL, ICML, NIPS, AAAI, IJCAI, ICCV, CVPR, KDD...), or Arxiv
+  * SOTA Reproduction: Github, conferences (such as ACL, ICML, NIPS, AAAI, IJCAI, ICCV, CVPR, KDD...), or Arxiv
-  * **Single or a series of courses**: Check [Resources](https://github.com/BrianYang2013/JHU_AI_Journey#resources)
+  * Single or a series of courses: Check [Resources](https://github.com/BrianYang2013/JHU_AI_Journey#resources)
-  * **Certificate Programs**: Think of taking a certificate, such as in Standford(SCPD) or Berkely.
+  * Certificate Programs: Think of taking a certificate, such as in Standford(SCPD) or Berkely.
 You got chance to study with the full time students on the SOTA.
-  * **Other programs**: Gatech, Berkeley, University of Michigan, UCLA, UCSD ...
+  * Other programs: Gatech, Berkeley, University of Michigan, UCLA, UCSD ...
 * Which area interests you?
 DS: insights.
 ML: forecasts.
 AI: actions.
 Reference: [What's the difference between data science, machine learning, and artificial intelligence?](http://varianceexplained.org/r/ds-ml-ai/)
 * Misc: US degree, finance, time, risk and opportunity cost.
 * Read this one: [Why AI is Harder Than We Think](https://arxiv.org/pdf/2104.12871.pdf)

 ## Goals
-* 2021: AGI(Artificial General Intelligence) is not likely to happen in my generation.
+* AGI(Artificial General Intelligence) is not likely to happen in my generation.
 But if something interesting comes up, I wish I can understand it.
-* 2024: I am still skepticial regarding AGI realization in the next two decades, the recent development in the LLMs (and LMMs) are really interesting.
+  * 2024 Update: I am still skepticial regarding AGI realization in the next two decades, the recent development in the LLMs (and LMMs) are really interesting.
 Let's see.

 * Personal interests
   * Math - Awareness.
 Lay the foundation.
 Most (95%) of what you learned in school won't be used in career.
 What we learn in school is not knowledge, but the exercise of how to learn, and the ability to think.
 For example, we should be able to pick up new math topics at a reasonable timeframe (3 months for a typical graduate level course)
   * Coding - Re-visit data structure and algorithms, leetcode, familiar with various packages. => Make it work, resolve the problem.